RazManager/oXigenProtocolExplorer3/README.md

 Click on "more information" (or similar), and accept to run it anyway.

-### MacOS
+### macOS

 After extracting the .zip file (it if doesn't happen automatically), simply start oxigen_protocol_explorer_3.app.
 You'll get a warning that you're trying to run a file from an untrusted source.
-It's a bit complicated to get around this in MacOS, but by clicking the question mark in the warning popup and **very** carefully following the instructions, you should be able to start it.
-You may need to scroll down a quite a bit in the "Integrity and security" section to find where you can allow the program to run.
+It's a bit complicated to get around this in macOS, but by clicking the question mark in the warning popup and **very** carefully following the instructions, you should be able to start it.

 ### Linux